 Bruce Baillie begins free screening series in the Bay Area.

-(D.C.)
-(P.A.S. describes it as Canyon Cinema being founded by Baillie) (S.M. quotes Baillie as saying that the screenings began “around 1960” in the back yard of a house he was renting in San Francisco with his girlfriend Kikuko.
-He initially screened films weekly and informally names his makeshift outdoor theater “Canyon Cinema.”)
+S.M. quotes Baillie as saying that the screenings began “around 1960” in the back yard of a house he was renting in San Francisco with his girlfriend Kikuko.
+He initially screened films weekly and informally names his makeshift outdoor theater “Canyon Cinema.”

 The New American Cinema Group becomes incorporated.